neurotichl/Big-Data-ETL/Jinja_Flume/README.md

 3. If the length of the lines in the file is too long, exceeding 2048 number of characters, flume will only show WARN log and truncate the line to next line(s).
    ![WARN message](https://github.com/neurotichl/Big-Data-ETL/blob/master/Jinja_Flume/fluming_pic/line_too_long.PNG)
-  Hence it is very important to check the max number of character of the line in the file and set it in the flume config's `deserializer.maxLineLength`  before starting a flume.
+  Hence it is very important to check the max number of character of the line in the file and set it in the flume config's `deserializer.maxLineLength`  before starting flume.
 (Use awk`{print length} to check)
     ![Checking line length using linux command](https://github.com/neurotichl/Big-Data-ETL/blob/master/Jinja_Flume/fluming_pic/max_length_line.PNG)